Looking for a flight to Europe? Not just London, but almost anywhere in Europe? Or even Japan? Virgin points can probably get you there for less.

-Looking at the Virgin points award chart for ANA flights, you can see that it’s possible to fly roundtrip from the West Coast to Japan for as little as 90,000 points in business class or 110,000 in first.
-Better yet, you can book one-way for half price – ANA doesn’t even let you do that with its own ANA Mileage Club.
+Looking at the Virgin points award chart for ANA flights, you can see that it’s possible to fly roundtrip from the West Coast to Japan for as little as 90,000 points in business class or 145,000 in first.
+Better yet, you can book one-way for half price – ANA doesn’t even let you do that with its own ANA Mileage Club miles.

 These rates only work for nonstop flights on ANA so you’ll need to depart from one of its North American gateways in Chicago (ORD), Honolulu (HNL), Houston (IAH), Los Angeles (LAX), New York City (JFK), San Francisco (SFO), Seattle (SEA), Vancouver (YVR), or Washington D.C.-Dulles (IAD).

 Want to take a connecting flight beyond Japan?
 You’ll need to add the two separate redemption rates together.
 This means you’ll want to stick to nonstop flights to Japan for the best deals.
-The fuel surcharges to fly ANA are currently sky-high but always in flux, and that’s what you’ll pay using Virgin Atlantic to book these flights.
+The fuel surcharges to fly ANA are currently a little high but always in flux, and that’s what you’ll pay using Virgin Atlantic to book these flights.

 But with the low award rates Virgin charges, you’ll often still come out way ahead.